thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water.

 This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.

+- Flood warning: River Severn at Apperley and The Leigh
+- Rising river levels are expected to cause flooding overnight.
+Flooding is expected from the early hours of 11 December 2025 .
+Flooding may affect Gabb Lane at Apperley and local caravan parks.

+Predicted peak at Haw Bridge 4.6m to 5.0m on 13/12.
+We are closely monitoring the situation .
+Start acting on your flood plan if you have one .
+This message will be updated by 10:00AM on 11 December 2025 or as the situation changes.

 <!-- flood_marker ends -->